Kmetija: Nov začetek 2016

-Kmetija: Nov začetek 2016 (The Farm: A New Beginning 2016) is the sixth season of the Slovene reality television series Kmetija and the third and final season of the Kmetija: Nov začetek edition to air on Planet TV.
+Kmetija: Nov začetek 2016 (The Farm: A New Beginning 2016) is the seventh season of the Slovene reality television series Kmetija and the third and final season of the Kmetija: Nov začetek edition to air on Planet TV.
 The season is filmed in Zaplana, Slovenia where 19 Slovenians compete on the Farm against each other to win the grand prize of €50,000.
 The season is hosted for the first and only time by Jasna Kuljaj.
 The season premiered on Planet TV on 1 September 2016 and concluded on 17 December 2016 where after 90 days, Adriana Košenina won in the final duel against Zara Ilić to win the grand prize and be crowned the winner of Kmetija: Nov začetek 2016.